Institutional Effectiveness Plan

-After the Council's review of the context for planning, the Vice-President makes a presentation concerning the results achieved in the previous year and the status of the current year, including any issues or concerns that he believes should be addressed in planning for the coming year.
-Next, the President's report addresses not only her issues and concerns but also those identified by the Alabama State Board of Education and the Chancellor's Office of the Alabama Department of Postsecondary Education.
+After the Council’s review of the context for planning, the Dean of Institutional Effectiveness makes a presentation concerning the results achieved in the previous year and the status of the current year, including any issues or concerns that he believes should be addressed in planning for the coming year.
+Next, the President’s report addresses not only her issues and concerns but also those identified by the Alabama Community College System.

 After considering the context within which the college must operate, reviewing the results achieved during the previous year and discussing issues and concerns for the institution, the Planning Council recommends Institutional Action Priorities for the coming year to the President.
 This has been an annual process since the first set of action priorities were established in 1988.